shuvo-h/ecommerce/README.md

 - Automatic Removal: Products are automatically removed from the inventory when the quantity reaches zero after a sale.

 ## Sales History
-- View sales history categorized by weekly, daily, monthly, and yearly periods.
+- Sales history in both graphical and table view with broad facility to check based on daily, weekly, monthly and yearly within a date range

 ## User Interface Features
 - Real-time UI Updates: Graceful UI updates in real-time for product changes, sales, etc.